 Some define vintage as displaying the qualities of the year or era it was made.
 A widely accepted restriction is that the piece has to be 20 years or older, too.
 Etsy, a popular online marketplace, holds this definition as well.

-However, some take “vintage” to mean an item simply made in the appearance and fashion of a time period, like the boutique Kathy Kuo Home.
+However, some take “vintage” to mean an item simply made in the appearance and fashion of a time period.
 So, a piece of decor or an accessory made today can be vintage if it’s in a 1950’s style.
 But most sellers label these vintage replicas or vintage-inspired products instead because this representation-based understanding isn’t common in the industry anymore.

 What Is an Antique?